How We Conduct Our Research

 They’ve thought about packaging as well and that is all recycled or FSC certified.

-And if that wasn’t enough, they also carbon offset delivery of products and carbon offset the teams flights.
+And if that wasn’t enough, they also carbon offset delivery of products and teams' flights.
 They do this by providing cooking pots in Nigeria and Rwanda which hold heat for much longer than normal pots, reducing the need for extra fuel, therefore reducing CO2 emissions.

 PALA has been awarded The Eco-Age Brandmark, which is given to brands who meet Eco-Age’s principles for sustainable excellence.
 Eco-Age will be supporting PALA to further improve their ethical and sustainable practice.